rstudio/helm/examples/auto-scaling/README.md

 These files show you an example kubernetes auto-scaling configuration with RStudio Workbench.
 To successfully set up an auto-scaled kubernetes cluster, you will need to look at the autoscaler and rstudio-workbench values.yaml files.

+## RStudio Workbench
-The ['values.yaml'](../auto-scaling/rstudio-workbench/values.yaml) in the rstudio-workbench folder outlines the timeout configurations required to set up this configuration.
+The [values.yaml](../auto-scaling/rstudio-workbench/values.yaml) in the rstudio-workbench folder outlines the timeout configurations required to set up this configuration.
 The file has 3 sections that need to be configured for autoscaling.

 - #### rsession
     - This section provides the configuration for the rsession.conf file which controls behaviour of the rsession process, allowing you to tune various R session paramaters.
 There are 4 parameters that need to be configured in this section.
 You can learn more about the options in the [RStudio Workbench Admin Guide](https://docs.rstudio.com/ide/server-pro/rstudio_server_configuration/rsession_conf.html#session-settings).